Human Resources Policies

 - Cross References

-This policy outlines the layoff provisions for employees classified as either Standing or Fixed-Term I staff.
-It is expected that, where practicable, work units will eliminate nonregular positions prior to enacting this policy.
+This policy outlines the layoff provisions for employees classified as either Standing or Fixed-Term I staff, who have completed their probationary period.
+It is expected that, where practicable, work units will eliminate part-time positions prior to enacting this policy.

 A layoff of an employee can occur because of a lack of either work or funds, a reduction of the operating staff of the University, or an emergency that curtails normal operations, all of which shall be determined by the University in its sole discretion.

-A department faced with the need to reduce staff must contact their Human Resources Representative and the Employee Relations Division before any actions are taken or discussions are held with employees.
+A department faced with the need to reduce staff must contact their work unit Human Resources’ Office and Labor and Employee Relations before any actions are taken or discussions are held with employees.
 Consultation with the Affirmative Action Office and the Office of General Counsel will be sought as appropriate.

 It is presumed that individuals who receive layoff notices are valuable contributing members of the University community whose employment cannot be continued due to the above listed conditions.